dmarx/keyframed/README.md

 ## <p align=center>Simple, Expressive Datatypes <br>For Manipulating Parameter Curves

-🚧 Work In Progress 🚧

-Fairly stable and functional, but there are still some buggy edge cases.
+🚧 **Work In Progress:** Fairly stable and functional, but there are still some buggy edge cases. 🚧

-Likely upcoming breaking changes:
-* Pretty sure "easings" aren't necessary (hence the feature isn't discussed).
-Maybe move easing to an extension package.

-🚧 /Work In Progress 🚧

 This library implements a suite of pythonic datatypes for specifying and manipulating curves parameterized by keyframes and interpolators.